Only the good guys work ...

 So always make a fool of you, then also works with the promotion!
 Reminds me by the way Corinne Maier and one Blog post I used to be a career obstacle intelligence some time ago have written.
 (Attention: Of course, the contribution is quite ironic meant ...)

 And that creates difficult situations for employees.
 Like this one: Actually, you have something completely different.
 But suddenly one is forced to deal with some junk, because ER occurs suddenly on the plan: The Busyness!

-Often provided with a good deal of profile neurosis, he makes a lot of noise for nothing, for a complete triviality, and one wonders what actually happened and what he is so upset about.
+Often provided with a good deal of profile neurosis, he makes a lot of noise for nothing, for a complete triviality and one wonders what actually happened and what he is so excited about.